 2. Then, the cleats are duly nailed to their positions on the wall plates.
-The first pair is provided to impart additional support to the horizontal shore whereas the remaining pairs are provided for imparting strength to the struts.
+The first pair is provided to provide additional support to the horizontal shore, whereas the remaining teams are provided to impart strength to the struts.

-3. It must be ensured that the cleat for the horizontal beam adjacent to the surrounding wall is thick enough to allow for the wedges as well as for a good overlay by the beam.
+3. It must be ensured that the cleat for the horizontal beam adjacent to the surrounding wall is thick enough to allow for the wedges and an excellent overlay by the beam.

 4. The horizontal beam must be given an equal cleat-bearing surface at each end.

-5. The struts must then be placed at an angle not greater than 45 degrees to the horizontal beam.
+5. The struts must th be placed at an angle not greater than 45 degrees to the horizontal beam.

 The struts must be kept apart on the horizontal beam utilizing the straining pieces.
-The length of such straining pieces must be determined according to the length of the horizontal beam.
+The length of such straining elements must be determined according to the size of the horizontal beam.

-6. The horizontal beams along with straining pieces are placed on the central cleat and further tightened by the folding wedges that are inserted between the shore and the wall plate.
+6. The horizontal beams a, land training pieces a, are placed on the central cleat and further tightened by the folding wedges between the shore and the wall plate.

-7. The struts are finally fixed into position between the top portion of the lower cleats and the lower struts.
+7. The struts are finally fixed between the top portion of the lower cleats and the lower struts.

 c.
 Dead Shoring

-It can be defined as the type of shoring that is mostly used to provide support to the walls, roofs, floors, etc particularly when the lower part of a wall has been removed to provide an additional opening in the wall or even to rebuild a defective load-bearing wall in a structure.
+It can be defined as the type of Shoring that is mainly used to provide support to the walls, roofs, floors, etc., particularly when the lower part of a wall has been removed to provide an additional opening in the wall or even to rebuild a defective load-bearing wall in a structure.

-The shores that are used for such purposes are known as the dead shores.
+The shores used for such purposes are known as the dead shores.

-The dead shores consist of the arrangement of posts and beams.
-These are necessary for providing support to the weight of the overall structure and transfer the weight to the ground lying underneath the foundation.
+The dead shores consist management of posts and beams.
+These are necessary for providing support to the weight of the overall structure and transferring the weight to the ground lying underneath the foundation.

-The distance at which such holes are formed depends upon the type of the masonry structure.
-The common distance ranges from 1.2m to 1.8 m.
+The distance at which such holes are formed depends upon the type of masonry structure.
+The standard length ranges from 1.2m to 1.8 m.

-Then, the beams referred to as the needles are placed in the cut holes and are supported by the dead shores at their ends on either side of the wall.
+Then, the beams, referred to as the needles, are placed in the cut holes and are supported by the dead sh, ores at their ends on either,r side of the wall.

-The needles may be made up of steel or timber as per the requirement.
+The needles may be made of steel or timber as required.

-The props are tightened up by folding wedges provided at their bases while the junction between the prop and the needle is secured with the help of dogs.
+The props are tightened up by folding wedges provided at their bases while the junction between the supported needle is secured with the help of dogs.

-The process of wall cutting may result in the occurrence of vibrations and shocks and thus for safety sometimes the raking shores are erected before the operation.
+The wall-cutting process may result in vibrations and shocks, and thus, for safety, sometimes the raking shores are erected before the operation.

-If such a raking system is used then it must be removed only after the entire dead shore system has been removed.
+If such a raking system is used, it must be removed only after the entire dead shore system has been removed.